 1. Competition Scores – scores in all singles competition rounds of Individual Strokeplay (Medal & Stableford) played over a qualifying measured course from a particular tee

-2. General Play Scores – scores in non-competition and social golf can be used but pre-registration is required.
-Like Supplementary Scores currently, you register your intention to submit a score for handicap purposes prior to commencement of the round.
+2. General Play Scores (formally Supplementary Scores) – scores in non-competition and social golf can be used but pre-registration is required.
+You MUST register your intention to submit a score for handicap purposes PRIOR to commencement of the round.
 These can be played over 9 or 18 holes.